fhs49807/SWD_Library/README.md

 # TODO
 - Fix Class Diagram✅
 - Component diagram✅
+- Complement the class diagram with the defined interfaces and corresponding implementation classes
+- Assign the business objects to their responsible component/service on class diagram

 - Create classes for your business entities (package: model)✅
 - Create repositories for persisting your business entities (package: repository)✅